MarcHeiden/formula-ap1/api/README.md

 #### `DB_USERNAME`

+Specifies the PostgreSQL user.

 #### `DB_PASSWORD`

 Specifies the password for the specified `DB_USERNAME`.

 ## Docker

-The [`Dockerfile`](./Dockerfile) used to build the image of the API available on [DockerHub](https://hub.docker.com/repository/docker/marcheiden/formula-ap1) is based on suggestions of [this](https://spring.io/guides/topicals/spring-boot-docker/) Spring Guide.
+The [`Dockerfile`](./Dockerfile), used to build the image of the API available on [DockerHub](https://hub.docker.com/repository/docker/marcheiden/formula-ap1), is based on suggestions of [this](https://spring.io/guides/topicals/spring-boot-docker/) Spring Guide.
 It makes use of [Multi-stage builds](https://docs.docker.com/build/building/multi-stage/) and JAR layers to speed up subsequent builds.
-The Alpine version of the [Eclipse Temurin JRE image](https://hub.docker.com/_/eclipse-temurin) is used as base image.
+The [Eclipse Temurin JRE image](https://hub.docker.com/_/eclipse-temurin) is used as base image.

 <!-- The image is based on the Alpine version of the
 [Eclipse Temurin JRE image](https://hub.docker.com/_/eclipse-temurin). -->